totoro642/google-cloud-java/docs/universe_domain.md

 about how the Universe Domain is used as part of an endpoint.

 Universe Domain default value: `googleapis.com`.
 This is known as the Google Default Universe (GDU).
-If the Universe Domain value is not specified in the settings, the GDU value is the one used.
+If the Universe Domain value is not specified, the GDU value is used.

 ## Configuring a Specific Universe Domain
 There are two ways to configure the endpoint in Java Client Libraries.